shamanec/GADS-devices-provider/docs/setup.md

  `Example`: **/Users/<username>/Library/Developer/Xcode/DerivedData/WebDriverAgent-dzxbpamuepiwamhdbyvyfkbecyer/Build/Products/Debug-iphoneos**
 6. Open `iOS App Signer`
 7. Select `WebDriverAgentRunner-Runner.app`.
-8. Generate the WDA *.ipa file.
+8. Generate the WebDriverAgent *.ipa file.

 **or zip it manually into an IPA yourself, I had some issues last time I did it :(**

-## Supervise the iOS devices - Linux, macOS, Windows
+## Supervise the iOS devices - Linux, macOS, ~Windows~
 This is a non-mandatory but a preferable step - it will reduce the needed device provisioning manual interactions

 1. Install Apple Configurator 2 on your Mac.